 Woman caused death of Manchester Arena bomb hero while overtaking cyclist

-Ex-serviceman Darron Coster died three months after telling a public inquiry how he used his military police training to help survivors of the attack
+Darron Coster died three months after telling a public inquiry how he used his military police training to help survivors

 A carer was overtaking a cyclist on a rural road when she caused the death of an ex-military policeman hailed a hero for helping injured victims of the Manchester Arena terror attack, a court heard.